benjymous/annotations/sandman/sandman.02.md

 - Much of the information on the Three Witches is liberally plagiarized from Alisa Kwitney's writing in _Who's Who_ #15 (1991).
 - Ralf Hildebrandt added lots more details and made some edits.
 - Richard Munn added some image references, noted the "Dreamtime/Dreaming" differences, and added the additional reference to the Gates of Horn and Ivory on p 21.
+- /u/Mysterious-Fun-1630 noted the Velvet Underground connection and the conflict with Circe were both mentioned in Leslie Klinger's annotations.